First Year Applicants

 Discretionary applicants must submit the same documents as General applicants, plus two letters of reference and documents that support any special circumstances.

-You can apply in this category if you self-identify as Aboriginal, including First Nations, Métis or Inuit.
+You can apply in this category if you self-identify as Indigenous, including First Nations, Métis or Inuit.
 Your application will also be automatically considered under the General category.

 We will prioritize applicants who: